-Schedules are posted in the centers and online at VC Homepage > Students tab > Tutoring Center link.
+Schedules are posted in the centers and online at www.VictoriaCollege. edu/TutoringCenter.
 The Tutoring Center offers face-to-face, virtual, and online tutoring.
 Additional resources include computers and printers, copy machines in Johnson Hall, Room 106, handouts, textbooks, and an online Treasure Trove, which provides videos and downloadable handouts to students needing assistance after hours or to students unable to come to campus.
 Students who wish to work as tutors are encouraged to apply early each semester for these paid positions.

 For additional information, please contact the Tutoring Center by phone or email.
-Tutors must have an instructor's recommendation and achieve College Reading and Learning Association (CRLA) Certification in the first two semesters they tutor to ensure the quality of support services offered.
+Tutors must have two instructor's recommendation and achieve College Reading and Learning Association (CRLA) Certification in the first two semesters they tutor to ensure the quality of support services offered.